The Subtle Differences Between C and C++

 ret

-This int compute(int a, int b) becomes _Z7computeii in C++, but in C, it’s just compute.
-This isn’t really a language standard thing, but rather how compilers implement namespaces and overloading by implicitly renaming things (this process is called name mangling!).
-It kinda pushes C++ away from being a “high-level assembly,” and using inline asm isn’t as free and easy as it is in C.
+The same int compute(int a, int b) becomes _Z7computeii in C++, while in C it remains the plain compute.
+This is not quite a matter of the language standard itself, but rather a consequence of how compilers implement namespaces and overloading through implicit renaming, a process usually called name mangling.
+It pushes C++ some distance away from the old fantasy of being “high-level assembly,” and inline asm no longer feels as bare-handed as it does in C.

-Another issue that comes with a fancy feature is the virtual table (vtable).
+Another problem introduced by expressive language machinery is the virtual table, or vtable.
 For example, with this code:

 struct test1